chandelsumeet/emoji-app/README.md

+# Emoji App

+This is app is built to display emoji.
+User can search emoji based on category

+## App is made using React and Material Ui

+# Setup

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).